Finance is the universal language of business. Every business decision in every department has a financial component to it.

 You’re probably reading this because you are directly managing financial resources in the organization.
 These could be a project budget, a department budget or product costs.

 Let’s take a minute to identify the things you need to know to talk finance.
-We won’t try to turn you into an accountant, but there are some basics you need to know.
+We won’t try to turn you into an accountant, but if you learn finance basics, you will be much better equipped to speak the universal language of business.

 Before we dive in though, let’s discuss what you don’t need to know about finance.